serghine-abdelillah/DeepLearning-Projects/README.md

 ## 🚀 How to Use
 **1.** Clone the repository:
 `git clone https://github.com/serghine-abdelillah/DeepLearning-Projects.git`\
-**2.** Open any project in Jupyter Notebook and run training scripts
+**2.** Open any project in Jupyter Notebook then run training scripts to see results